sycophant21/StaircaseProblem/README.md

 Staircase Problem :
 1. Given distance between origin and destination.
-2. Given set of possible steps that can be taken in order to reach the destination.
+2. Given set of positive possible steps that can be taken in order to reach the destination.

 To find :